Python-SIP/sip/sphinx/annotations.rst

     argument annotation when applied to the mapped type being defined.

+.. typedef-annotation:: HintType

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
+It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. typedef-annotation:: NoTypeName

     This boolean annotation specifies that the definition of the type rather